zw007981/OccupancyGridMapping/README.md

 2. Open a new world in Gazebo and start rviz.

 ```
-roslaunch simulation test.launch
+roslaunch OccupancyGridMapping test.launch
 ```

 3. Start exploring.

-In a new terminal, run `rosrun simulation test.py`.
+In a new terminal, run `rosrun OccupancyGridMapping test.py`.

 4. Save the map.